Kanavchauhan01/AI-CV-Analyzer/README.md

 ---

 ## ⚖️ License & Copyright
-© 2025 Isaiah Praise Ogooluwa Bakare.
+© 2025 Kanav Chauhan.
 All rights reserved.

 This project is protected by copyright.
 You may **not**: